on4r4p/Copernicus/README.md

 		       -m EMAIL,  will ask lullar.com about it

-		        -gm OPTION, --guessmail OPTION

 		       -t TIME, --timesleep Resting time before each requests ( random between 42 to x where x is your choice)

-		       -gm ._-,badidea000,leet,64,1984,666,all,top10,@emailpr
-		         ovider1.com,@emailprovider2.ru find all emails
+		       -gm OPTION Find all emails permutation and check if they exist.
+		       	 Options:
+						 leet for l33tsp34k
-		         permutation and check if they exist. leet for l33tsp34k, .-_ are chosen separators , Ppl often add birthdate/postalcode/fav number try to add some.
-Add badidea0000 to test all combinations from 0 to 9999 (even 2 digits is a bad idea).
-Another bad idea is the 'all' option which try over 4500 emails providers. top10 option will use gmail.com,outlook.com,yahoo.com,
+						  .-_ are chosen separators
+						  23,42 People often add birthdate/postalcode/fav at the end number try to add some badidea0000 to test all combinations from 0 to 9999 (even 2 digits is a bad idea).
-		         hotmail.com,aol.com,facebook.com,gmx.com,live.com,msn.
-		         com,mail.com.
+						 Another bad idea is the 'all' option which try over 4500 emails providers. top10 option will use 10 most used provider
 						 The best option here is to add some domain yourself like this :
+						 -gm @emailprovider1.com,@emailprovider2.ru

-		          -gm ._-,64,@emailprovider1.com,@emailprovider2.ru
+						 Ex : -gm ._-,badidea00,leet,64,1984,666,all,top10,@emailprovider1.com,@emailprovider2.ru

 		       -fa TRUE-FALSE, Take more than 3 hours can get your ip banned